Categories:

 Copy

-Split a string that contains vertical lines as separators (note that the output will contain empty strings):
+Split a string that contains vertical lines as separators, which returns output that contains empty strings:

 SELECT SPLIT('|a||', '|');